 One of the most powerful ways to grab people’s attention is storytelling.

-And the beauty is that with storytelling you can weave product recommendations into it quite naturally – your journalistic integrity is intact.
+And the beauty is that you can weave product recommendations into storytelling quite naturally — your journalistic integrity intact.

 Rule Of Thumb #3: Only Recommend When It Makes Sense